Under the Influence with Terry O'Reilly - Billboards Are Always in Bloom

 the movement of their cars triggered the billboard to light up.

-Then, the image of those tiny billboards appeared on the drivers' reverse dash cameras.
+Then, the image of those tiny billboards appeared on the driver's reverse dash cameras.

-Look, we got into your car, now get into ours.
+The billboard said, look, we got into your car, now get into ours.

 When the press caught wind of the clever idea and asked Skoda about it,

-the company simply said they just wanted to thank their competitors for the free ad space.
-Speaking of cars, Audi created an unusual billboard back in 2015.
+the company simply said they just wanted to thank their competitors for the first.

-The German car manufacturer had just unveiled its new H-Tron fuel cell engine,
+The German car manufacturer had just unveiled its new

-the most environmentally friendly and progressive engine Audi had built at that time.
+the most environmentally friendly and progressive engine

-The new hydrogen engines left nothing behind but water vapor, not fumes.
+The new hydrogen engines left nothing behind

 Audi wanted to advertise the innovative engine in an innovative way,